Serhiy Kurchenko

+Currently Kurchenko lives in Moscow and handles from there his businesses in Russian occupied regions of Donbas and Crimea under the auspices of the FSB.

 Early life and education

 Kurchenko was born 21 September 1985 into a low-income family in Kharkiv, Saltivka residential neighborhood.
 From 1992 to 2002 he attended secondary school number 122.
 From 2002 to 2006 he attended National Technical University Kharkiv Polytechnic Institute studying Economics and Entrepreneurship.
 He graduated with a Bachelor in Accounting and Auditing, followed by studies in "Intellectual Property" from 2006 to 2008 resulting in a master's degree.
 From 2009 to 2011 he attended National University Yaroslav the Wise Law Academy of Ukraine graduating with a law degree.

 Teachers and classmates described him as a closed and restrained person.
 Employees described him as communicable, but not striking.

 Career

 Kurchenko started working as a courier for Naftogaz, Ukraine's national oil and gas company, when he was 16.
 Per his official biography he advanced to deputy commercial director, by reorganizing the wholesale of liquefied gas within two years.
 Implementation of his projects increased Ekspogaz's profits.
 Kurchenko left Ekspogaz and started his own business in 2005 at the age of 19 years.

 His official biography on "Metalist" states "The experience and attracted financing allowed him to carry out a few successful investment projects in the primary market building and the land market in the Kharkiv region.
 From 2005 to 2008, prior to the 2008 financial crisis, prices on the real estate market in Ukraine rose more than 30% per year."
 The biography does not mention any projects or the name of his firm.